Setting up a UserGate firewall

 -

-On the left side of the Logs section, select Web access log and make sure that you can see an entry about executing the
+In the Logs section on the left, select Web access log and find an entry about applying the

 Access to local server